prasanna-20-05-2003/bank_passbook/README.md

 _____________________________________________________________________________________________

-Exception handling has been done for the following cases:
+Exception handling has been done for the following cases :

       1. If no of transactions entered by user is negative